sironeko0295/GuildPlugin/README.md

-This plugin is under construction.

 Commands:
-  /guild <create/join/leave>
+  /guild <create/join/leave/delete>

   create... create a new guild. </br>
   join... join to already a created guild. </br>
-  leave... get out for guild.
+  leave... get out for guild.</br>
+  delete...delete for guild.